-The COTP should establish dialog with FERC and identify the Project Manager FERC has assigned to handle the project.
-If possible, the COTP should coordinate with FERC in publishing a Notice in the Federal Register to inform the public of the proposed project, and specifically to inform them that the Coast Guard has received an LOI and will be preparing an LOR.
-Additionally, the COTP or his/her representatives should attend scoping meetings and other public forums initiated by FERC.
-The typical role of FERC at its public meetings, and the role of Coast Guard representatives if they decide to participate, is to describe the LNG project, explain the agency's role and process, and receive public comment (although not necessarily to engage in any sort of public debate on the merits of the project).
+The COTP should establish a dialog with FERC and identify the Project Manager FERC assigned to handle the project.
+The COTP or his/her representatives should consider attending scoping meetings and other public forums initiated by FERC.
+Such attendance by the COTP or his/her representative should be only as an observer and not as a participant.
+The typical role of FERC at its public meetings is to describe the LNG project, explain the agency's role and process, and receive public comment (although not necessarily to engage in any sort of public debate on the merits of the project).

-The COTP should establish dialog with the Vessel and Facility Operating Standards Division (Commandant (CG-5222)) so that Environmental Protection Specialists (EPSs) at Coast Guard Headquarters can begin working with FERC to ensure the NEPA environmental review process is carried out in a timely manner, and includes relevant information and analysis regarding the impacts of the LNG vessel transits along the waterway.
-The EPSs may seek and coordinate participation and input of the COTP in development of FERC's EIS, and encourage attendance of local Coast Guard personnel at scoping and interagency meetings.
+The COTP should establish dialog with the Vessel and Facility Operating Standards Division (Commandant (CG-5222)) so that Headquarters can begin working with FERC to fulfill the USCG's role as a cooperating agency under the National Environmental Policy Act (NEPA).
+Commandant (CG-5222) may seek and coordinate participation and input of the COTP in development of comments to FERC's Environmental Impact Statement (EIS).

-C. Review of the Preliminary WSA.
+C. Preliminary WSA.

 The Preliminary WSA is an initial document which should provide an outline of the major impacts anticipated by the LNG operations on the port and LNG vessel transit route.
 The preliminary document need not contain detailed studies or conclusions, but it should explain the project and discuss the obvious impacts to the port and waterway from the territorial sea to the LNG facility.
-Risk assessments, risk management strategies and resources should be discussed in broad terms.
-The Preliminary WSA should address each of the major topics that will be analyzed in the Follow-on WSA, as discussed in enclosure (2) of this NVIC (see items A through E).
+Risk assessments, risk management strategies, and required resources should be discussed in broad terms.
+The Preliminary WSA should address each of the major topics that will be analyzed in the Follow-on WSA, as discussed in enclosure (2) of this NVIC.